kmehltretter82/frama-c-linux/KERNEL.md

 confirms it under emulated ARM64 EL2, but it is not yet a confirmed upstream bug.

+Revision `0c078b7e6a` adds a path-sensitive ARM64 MTE helper-domain checker.
+The complete baseline `guest.c` emits one diagnostic at the `page_mte_tagged()` fall-through for a known hugetlb folio; the same exact Kbuild-mapped source with only MTE-series patch 4 emits zero.
+A focused `KVM_ARM_MTE_COPY_TAGS` control then panics the vulnerable kernel at the helper's debug warning and completes 4096 bytes on the fixed kernel under the identical QEMU ARM64 MTE/EL2/KVM environment.
+The project therefore has two runtime-confirmed Linux bugs, zero maintainer-confirmed bugs, and zero upstream-accepted fixes.

 The measurements used clean Linux sources.
 The library compilation database was copied from Kbuild with only its absolute source-root prefix relocated;
 the DWC3, Open vSwitch, and ARM64 databases were generated directly in